 Kāʻanapali Beach: Classic and Romantic, Walking Distance to Amenities

 Just north of Lāhainā lies Kāʻanapali Beach, one of the top beaches in Maui and one of the most iconic sunset views.
-As the sun starts to set, tiki torches are fired up and traditional Hawaiian tunes waft through the air from surrounding resorts.
+As the sun starts to set, tiki torches are fired up, and traditional Hawaiian music wafts through the air from surrounding resorts.
 Ceremonial cliff diving at Puʻu Kekaʻa (Black Rock) injects a cultural fix into the spectacle.

-For a front-row experience, grab a cocktail at one of the oceanfront restaurants or simply sink your toes in the sand.
-Beach chairs are set up, increasing your convenience and comfort for a laid back, romantic vibe.
+For a front-row seat, grab a cocktail at one of the oceanfront restaurants or sink your toes in the sand.
+Beach chairs are set up, increasing your convenience and comfort for a laid-back, romantic vibe.

 Tucked between Kapalua and Kāʻanapali, Kahana Sunset Maui is a gem that flies under the radar.
 This small beach community has a handful of accommodations with a less frenetic atmosphere and fewer crowds, perfect for travelers who want to escape the commotion.
-With its west-facing location, Kahana offers unobstructed ocean and sunset viewing for the sun to dip directly into the horizon.
+With its west-facing location, Kahana offers unobstructed ocean and sunset views as the sun dips into the horizon.

-Pro Tip: Keep an eye out for the green flash—a rare natural phenomenon that appears as a quick burst of green light on the horizon just as the sun dips below it.
+Pro Tip: Keep an eye out for the green flash — a rare natural phenomenon that appears as a quick burst of green light on the horizon.
 Maui’s clear skies and ocean views make it one of the best places to catch this magical moment.

 Mākena Cove (Secret Beach): A Photographer’s Paradise

-Mākena Cove, also known as Secret Beach, is perhaps the most beautiful place on Maui to photograph a sunset.
+Mākena Cove, also known as Secret Beach, is perhaps the most beautiful place in Maui to photograph a sunset.
 Surrounded by lava rocks and shadowed by palms, it’s what you picture when you think of a postcard from Hawaii.
 The golden hour here is warm and gentle, perfect for engagement photo shoots, proposals, or just enjoying the peace.
-Beach towels are available to add to your experience so you can relax and enjoy the water without pre-planning.
-Mākena Cove is easily accessible from Kihei HI, making it a convenient spot for photographers.
+Mākena Cove is easily accessible from Kihei, making it a convenient spot for photographers.

 Lahaina Harbor: Take a Maui Sunset Cruise